Global Bond Selloff Deepens Amid Hints at End of Stimulus--Update

 ADVERTISEMENT

-The market moves started on Tuesday when European Central Bank President Mario Draghi acknowledged a "strengthening and broadening" economic recovery in the eurozone.
+Some stocks benefited from higher bond yields.
+A gauge of U.S. bank shares rose on Thursday, boosted partly by a rise in the U.S. 10-year Treasury note's yield premium over the two-year note.
+A higher premium is known as a steepening yield curve, which is a boon for banks that borrow short-term money and lend out cash longer term.

-Many investors interpreted that as a sign the central bank was preparing to trim its EUR2.3 trillion ($2.62 trillion) bond-buying program, which has boosted asset prices and helped push down the euro in recent years.
-Speaking Wednesday at the same conference in Portugal, the chiefs of the Bank of Canada and Bank of England suggested they'd be reducing monetary stimulus in the form of raising interest rates.
+The premium had sunk this year toward the lowest since 2007.
+This week's rise suggested some investors unwound the shrinking premium bets by selling long-term Treasurys and migrating the cash into short-term debt, traders said.

-Still, some investors say the communications from central banks have at times been confusing, adding to the skepticism that these moves will be long lasting.
+Some investors say the communications from central banks have at times been confusing, adding to skepticism that these higher yield moves will be long lasting.

 Even this week, top ECB officials have left some investors with mixed impressions about when it will reel in its massive bond buying, which is currently slated to continue at least until the end of 2017.
 BOE chief Mark Carney said last week now wasn't the time to hike U.K. rates but hinted in a speech Wednesday that the time could in fact be near.